|Author:||Nola||Published:||almost 5 years ago|

 Ensure they make sense.
 ‘Her voice was like a stick of liquorice in a jar of boiled lollies.’
 Huh?
 What sound is conveyed by a stick of liquorice in a jar of boiled lollies?
 Is it the clanking sound as you stir the lollies with the liquorice?
 Does it mean her voice seemed out of place with the others in the room?
 The author obviously had something in mind, but the reader is left clueless.

 Avoid mixed metaphors.
 These occur when you combine two metaphors, similes or clichés that don’t really go together and thus create a confusing image.
 For example, ‘This toothache is a pain in the butt’.
-Um … I’m not sure where your teeth are, but …
+Mmm … that’s not where I thought your teeth were.
+Of course if you’re intentionally using it for comic effect, that’s different.

 Avoid anachronisms.
 In the movie Braveheart, Mel Gibson strikes a dashing figure in his kilt.
 The only problem is that kilts weren’t invented for another four centuries.
 That’s an example of an anachronism—something that is out of place in a particular time period.
-If your novel is set in the 1880s, you can’t say your hero’s snoring was so loud it sounded like a jet taking off.
+If your novel is set in the 1880s, you can’t say your hero snored so loudly it sounded like a jet taking off.
 However, you can say his snoring was like a locomotive or a fog horn.
 Click here to see more examples of anachronisms in well-known movies.

 Match the setting or theme.
 Are you writing a rural romance?
 Try including some metaphors or similes with a rural flavour (‘Her hair was the colour of rust on a corrugated tin roof’).
 You wouldn’t want to overdo these, but a well-placed one can really add some punch to your narrative.
 Anthony Doerr’s short story So Many Chances tells of a family from America’s mid-west that moves to coastal Maine to start a new life.
 The daughter is entranced by all of the new things she discovers on the beach, but her mother is discontent.
 By the time we read that ‘her mother’s face retreats inside itself like a poked sea anemone,’ the contrast is palpable.